CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Experiment

-In this study, we used two common seen models and three recently proposed models as baselines. \begin{itemize} \item Linear ODE.
-The Linear ODE baseline shares the same structure compared to the CTP, while it use a linear function to model the derivatives of features.
-The linear ODE does not use ridge loss and DAG loss. \item Neural ODE.
-Neural ODE shares the same structure compared to the CTP, while it does not use ridge loss and DAG loss to optimize parameters \cite{Chen-2018-neural}. \item NGM.
-NGM shares the similar structure compared to our CTP, while it only adds group ridge loss to the first layer of neural network to extract causality \cite{Bellot-2022-neural}. \item TE-CDE.
-TE-CDE adopts controlled differential equations to evaluate patient trajectory at any time point and uses a adversarial training approach to adjust unmeasured confounding \cite{Seedat-2022-continuous}. \item CF-ODE.
-CF-ODE adopts the Bayesian framework to predict the impact of treatment continuously over time using neural ordinary differential equations equipped with uncertainty estimates \cite{De-2022-predicting}. \end{itemize}
+\textbf{Baselines}.
+We used two commonly seen models and three recently proposed models as baselines. \textit{LODE}: the Linear ODE baseline uses the same structure compared to the CTP, while it uses a linear function to model the derivatives of features.
+The LODE used the ridge loss to remove spurious connections \citep{Brunton-2016-discovering}. \textit{NODE}.
+Neural ODE also uses the same structure compared to the CTP, while it does not use ridge loss and DAG loss to optimize parameters \citep{Chen-2018-neural}. \textit{NGM}: NGM uses the same structure compared to our CTP, while it only adds group ridge loss to the first layer of neural network to extract causality \citep{Bellot-2022-neural}. \textit{TE-CDE}: TE-CDE adopts controlled differential equations to evaluate patient trajectory at any time point and uses an adversarial training approach to adjust unmeasured confounding \citep{Seedat-2022-continuous}. \textit{CF-ODE}: CF-ODE adopts the Bayesian framework to predict the impact of treatment continuously over time using NODE equipped with uncertainty estimates \citep{De-2022-predicting}.